Generalization of Wigner Time Delay to Sub-Unitary Scattering Systems

 The upper left diagonal $M\times M$ block of $\mathcal{S}(E)$ is the experimentally-accessible sub-unitary scattering matrix and is denoted as $S(E)$.
 The presence of uniform-in-space absorption with strength $\gamma$ can be taken into account by evaluating the $S$-matrix entries at complex energy: $S(E+i\gamma) \coloneqq S_{\gamma}(E)$.
 The determinant of such a subunitary scattering matrix $S_{\gamma}(E)$ is then given by:

-In the above expression we have used that the $S$-matrix zeros $z_n$ are complex eigenvalues of the non-self-adjoint/non-Hermitian matrix $H+i(\Gamma_W - \Gamma_A)$, whereas the poles $\mathcal{E}_n = E_n - i\Gamma_n$ with $\Gamma_n>0$ are complex eigenvalues of yet another non-Hermitian matrix $H-i(\Gamma_W + \Gamma_A)$.
+In the above expression we have used that the $S$-matrix zeros $z_n$ are complex eigenvalues of the non-self-adjoint/non-Hermitian matrix $H+i(\Gamma_W - \Gamma_A)$, whereas the poles $\mathcal{E}_n = E_n - i\Gamma_n$ with $\Gamma_n>0$ are complex eigenvalues of yet another non-Hermitian matrix $H-i(\Gamma_W + \Gamma_A)$, frequently called in the literature ``the effective non-Hermitian Hamiltonian'' \cite{SokZel89,Fyodorov97,Irotter09,FSav11,Schomerus2015,Fyodorov2016}.
 Note that when localized absorption is absent, i.e. $\Gamma_A=0$, the zeros $z_n$ and poles $\mathcal{E}_n$ are complex conjugates of each other, as a consequence of $S$-matrix unitarity for real $E$ and no uniform absorption $\gamma=0$.
-Extending to locally absorbing systems the standard definition of the Wigner time delay as the energy derivative of the total phase shift we now deal with a complex quantity:
+Extending to locally absorbing systems the standard definition of the Wigner delay time as the energy derivative of the total phase shift we now deal with a complex quantity:

 \begin{widetext}

 \end{widetext}

 Equation (\ref{eq8}) for the real part is formed by two Lorentzians for each mode of the closed system, potentially with different signs.
 This is a striking difference from the case of the flux-preserving system in which the conventional Wigner time delay is expressed as a single Lorentzian for each resonance mode \cite{Lyub77}.
 Namely, the first Lorentzian is associated with the $n$th zero while the second is associated with the corresponding pole of the scattering matrix.
 The widths of the two Lorentzians are controlled by system scattering properties, and when $\text{Im}z_n \to \gamma \pm 0$ the first Lorentzian in Eq. \ref{eq8} acquires the divergent, delta-functional peak shape, of either positive or negative sign, centered at $E=\text{Re}z_n$.
 Note that the first term in Eq. \ref{eq9} changes its sign at the same energy value.
 These properties are indicative of the ``perfect resonance'' condition, with divergence in the real part of the Wigner time delay signalling the wave/particle being perpetually trapped in the scattering environment.
 In different words, the energy of the incident wave/particle is perfectly absorbed by the system due to the finite losses.